spbrogan/rvc2mqtt/readme.md

 # RVC2MQTT

-This is an experimential project to connect an RV can bus to mqtt with the intent to monitor and control features of your RV.
+This is an experimental project to connect an RV can bus to mqtt with the intent to monitor and control features of your RV.

 ## Current Status